Ikken9/Zettelkasten/Computing/Software Engineering/Architectural Patterns.md

 ## BFF vs API Gateway
 BFF Layer is basically an orchestrator layer which is also called as **Backend for frontend**.
-When an orchestrator layer includes aggregation, computation, composition of some data then it’s more than a simple API gateway.
+When an orchestrator layer includes aggregation, computation, composition of some data then it’s more than a simple [[API Gateway|API gateway]].

 BFF is mostly used to support its client request with one-size-fit all API